boots-edu/textbook/source/original/week4.md

 __Classes__  allow us to combine data and methods into a grouping or  _class_  and use that grouping as a data type in our programs\.

-Let’s add properties to our class for the missing corners\, and set them in the constructor\.
+Let's add properties to our class for the missing corners\, and set them in the constructor\.

 Nothing is changed in how you create instances of this class\, but now we have all 4 points stored\.
 Now we could add a rotate method if we choose\.